Harbaksh Singh: Post-Independence

-Indo-Pakistani War of 1965
+Indo–Pakistani War of 1965

 In 1964, he was promoted to Army Commander and took over as General Officer Commanding-in-Chief (GOC-in-C) of the Western Command whose area of responsibility spanned from Ladakh to Punjab.
-He led the Western Command successfully during victory against the Pakistan Army along the entire border in the Indo-Pakistani War of 1965.
+He led the Western Command successfully during victory against the Pakistan Army along the entire border in the India–Pakistan war of 1965.

 Around 12 May 1965, Brigade Commander, Vijey Ghai in Kargil convened a conference at HQ.
 The agenda was not revealed but it started with him reading out the contents of Lt.
 Gen Harbaksh Singh GOC-in-C Western Command, DO (demi official note) to the forces.
 The Army Commander had reviewed recent skirmishes in Rann of Kutch and commented that the Pakistanis were continuing with their belligerent attitude and spoke about cultivating a more aggressive spirit in out troops.
 He also remarked pointedly “has the martial blood in the veins of the Indian Army soldiers dried up” or words to the similar effect.

 The operations that followed including the Taking of Point 13620 and Black Rocks was a major boost for the Indian forces.
 Per the official account of the War, this was the first counter-offensive undertaken by Indian troops in years.
 Its success had a good effect on the morale of the troops in Jammu and Kashmir, and in the Army as a whole.
 Politically it bolstered the image of the country.
 The leadership of Lt Gen Harbaksh Singh had played a key role in boosting the morale of a defeated army turning it into a striking force within just three years of the Chinese encounter thereby ensuring a memorable victory in the 1965 war.

 After serving as General-Officer-Commanding-in-Chief of the Western Army Command from 1964 to 1969, the General retired in September 1969.
 Captain Amarinder Singh (later Chief Minister of Punjab) of Patiala served him as his ADC.